USAJOBS/help-center/how-to/account/documents/index.md

 ### Edit your resume

-You can edit your resume using our Resume Builder or by uploading a new resume from your computer.[Learn how to edit your resume](resume/edit/).
+You can edit a resume directly, if you created it with the Resume Builder tool.
+To make changes to an uploaded resume, you need to re-upload the edited document.[Learn how to edit your resume](resume/edit/).

 ### Delete a resume